00krishna-tools/nyuki/README.rst

 operating systems.

 We also wanted to thank all of the developers who built the libraries that we use in nyuki.
-Writing geospatial libraries is hard work, and
+Writing geospatial libraries is hard work, and the folks developing these core libraries have done a really outstanding job.

 📝 Table of Contents